Leaderboard

 Showing content with the highest reputation on 06/23/2020 in all areas

-Club use it as a charitable donation to the community and still people moan.
-What a complete joker.15 points
+2. Club use it as a charitable donation to the community and still people moan.
+What a complete joker.

 10 points

-Folk moaned about Branescu at corners, but this guy only comes out for collection once every three weeks!9 points
+4. Folk moaned about Branescu at corners, but this guy only comes out for collection once every three weeks!

 8 points

-What a magnificent gesture from the club in these difficult times.
+6. What a magnificent gesture from the club in these difficult times.
 That's exactly what a community club acting for the community should be doing.
-For Celtic it's just pin money but for Killie it's a high proportion of their 'zero' income at present.8 points
+For Celtic it's just pin money but for Killie it's a high proportion of their 'zero' income at present.

-The KCST is responsible for distributing free tickets to local youth groups so it might have the same effect.7 points
+7. The KCST is responsible for distributing free tickets to local youth groups so it might have the same effect.

-He's become one of my favourite all time Killie players.
-Always gives 100%, creates moments of brilliance and seems like the nicest guy in the world.7 points
+8. He's become one of my favourite all time Killie players.
+Always gives 100%, creates moments of brilliance and seems like the nicest guy in the world.

 6 points